Last Updated: April 27, 2023

 - Mask defogger – The defogger protects your mask from fogging up.
 To protect the marine life, only use a brand that is biodegradable, alcohol-free and non-toxic.

 - Wetsuit – Use a wetsuit for buoyancy, warmth, and to avoid sunburns and stings.
-In cool waters, you may opt for knee-length leggings and short sleeves as they are the most comfortable.
+In warm waters, you may choose to wear knee-length leggings and short sleeves as they are the most comfortable.

 - Swim cap or a bandana – Have a swim cap to keep the hair out of your snorkel.
 The bandana or cap will also protect you from sunburn if you are snorkeling in sunny weather.
 Preferably use the surgical bandana, since the ties are non-slip.